tomcon/london-vuejs-3-talk/readme.md

 ###/simple-extended
 Very small project demonstrating the following:
 - Dynamically loaded components from vue files
 - Simple method using app-loader.js
+  Credit: app-loader.js is a early, slightly modified version from [here](https://github.com/your-budget-today/personal)
 - Example of a component with an 'inline-template'

 ###/slides
 Slides from the meeting